keystonejs/keystone/docs/guides/add-lists.md

 ## Adding fields

-Tasks usually have few more fields, let's add an ability to set deadlines and assignee of a task:
+Tasks usually have a few more fields, let's add an ability to set deadlines and assignee of a task:

 ```javascript
 // import another field type - CalendarDay